ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 ![Deployed Architecture](images/Deployed-Application.png)

+**Figure 4:**

 ## User Activities
 ------MANGLER-------

 ![Unauthorised/authorised-user](images/Unauthorised/authorised-user.png)

+**Figure 5:**

 ## Follow-Unfollow

+![Follow-Unfollow-Diagram](images/Follow-User.png)

-**Figur 5:** Follow-feature.
+**Figur 6:** Follow-feature.
 The below flow-chart shows the user journey when following or unfollowing a user.
 The follow button only appears to logged in users, and will display as "Unfollow" in the event that the user is already following the given author.
 Users can go to their user-timeline, which only displays cheeps from followed authors and themselves.

-![Follow-Unfollow-Diagram](images/Follow-User.png)

 ## Forget Me Feature
 ------MANGLER-------

 ![Forget-Me-Diagram](images/Forget-Me-Feature.png)

+**Figure 7:**

 ## Login
 From the **Public Timeline**, which is the first page shown when opening the website, the user can choose to either register a new account or log in.
 A user must be registered before they can log in.